Trustworthy Cyber Infrastructure for the Power Grid

 Back in 2005, the electricity sector was largely “security-unaware.”
 Thanks in part to TCIPG, there has since been widespread adoption of security best practices.
 TCIPG led that transition through conducting breakthrough research, by participating on national panels, and in drafting key documents.
 However, because the threat landscape continuously evolves, resiliency in a dynamic environment is key.
 TCIPG will continue to lead the way.

-TCIPG comprises several dozen researchers, students, and staff from four partner universities: the University of Illinois at Urbana-Champaign, Dartmouth College, the University of California, Davis, and Washington State University.
+TCIPG comprises several dozen researchers, students, and staff from four partner universities: the University of Illinois at Urbana-Champaign, Arizona State University (formerly UC Davis), Dartmouth College, and Washington State University.
 TCIPG faculty, students, and research staff have developed interdisciplinary expertise essential to the operation and public adoption of current and future grid systems.
 TCIPG brings together recognized leaders in power engineering; computer science and engineering; advanced communications and networking; smart grid markets and economics; and Science, Technology, Engineering and Math (STEM) education.

 TCIPG is funded by the Department of Energy Office of Electricity Delivery and Energy Reliability (DOE-OE) and the Department of Homeland Security Science and Technology Directorate (DHS S&T) as part of the DOE Cybersecurity for Energy Delivery Systems (CEDS) portfolio.
 It is the successor of an earlier project established with funding from the National Science Foundation in 2005.
 In June 2014, TCIPG entered the fifth year of its five-year period of performance.